mahaplatform/mahaplatform.com/README.md

 # mahaplatform.com
-CCE installation of the maha platform
+CCE installation of the mahaplatform.com